lightningdevkit/lightningdevkit.org/docs/use_cases.md

 service, or routes can be calculated off-device.
 It also provides cross-platform compatibility for free, allowing synchronization of lightning state across devices and, as long as there is protection from simultaneous-updates, users to access their wallet on any device.

 See the [Overview](overview.md) page for more details on the interfaces LDK provides for integration.

+See the [Mobile](mobile.md) page for more details on the challenges of Lightning on mobile devices and what solutions LDK offers.

 ## HSMs (Hardware Security Modules)